 AI is the New Frontier of Supply Chain Security

 As artificial intelligence (AI) continues its exponential growth, it will clearly be a transformative force across industries, reshaping how we live, work, and interact.
-However, as AI systems become increasingly integral to critical infrastructure and business operations, the security of AI software and model supply chains has become a paramount concern.
+However, as AI systems become increasingly integral to critical infrastructure and business operations, the security of AI software and model supply chain security has become a paramount concern.
 Ensuring the integrity, reliability, and security of these supply chains is essential to maintaining trust in AI technologies and safeguarding against potential threats.
 This blog delves into the importance of AI software and model supply chain security, exploring the challenges, risks, and strategies to enhance protection.

 Understanding AI Supply Chain Security